gemfarmer/bee-have/README.md

 ## Equipment needed

+- Scale.
+HoneyBeeNet recommends scales that are accurate to 0.25  or ~1134 bees
+- [SparkFun Load Sensor Combinator](https://www.sparkfun.com/products/13281).
+Attaches to load sensors and interprets resistence in a manner that can be read by Arduinos or Particles.
+This can be attached to a hijacked scale.
+- Alternatively, you can use a [SparkFun Open Scale](https://www.sparkfun.com/products/13261) that combines 4 load sensors with the combinator.
-- Scale
+- Arduino/Particle

 ## Problems

-- Bees weigh ~ about 0.1g and hives weight many pounds.
+- Bees weigh ~ about 0.1 gram and hives weight many pounds.
 Most scales that exist aren't good at measuring both of these things
+- Scales drift over time
+- We would be measuring on uneven surfaces